#

 At the age of 30, Leonard was charged with responsibility for coastal defence between Dover and Folkestone.
 In 1554 he took part in the unsuccessful rebellion led by the Protestant Thomas Wyatt.
 He was convicted of high treason and sentenced to death for his part in the rebellion, but he received a pardon in April 1554.
 His land and goods were taken and he was fined 400 marks.
 It was to take him almost to the end of his life to pay this off.

 Leonard married Bridget Wilford of Hartridge, near Cranbrook and had several children, including Thomas.
-He published an almanac entitled A prognostication of Right Good Effect, Fructfully Augmented of which there are surviving fragments of a sheet for Kent dated 1556.
+He published an almanac entitled A Prognostication of Right Good Effect, Fructfully Augmented of which there are surviving fragments of a sheet for Kent dated 1556.
 The almanac contained meteorological and astrological information, rules for predicting the weather, tide tables, as well as recommendations for when to plant crops.2 Other works covered topics such as military mathematics, artillery and ballistics.
 His son, Thomas later expanded on much of his father’s works.

 Thomas Digges